Dietetic Credentialing Council

 Dietitian Representatives- APD members

-External Members- Three non-DAA members
+External Members- non-DAA members

 Eithne Irving is the Deputy CEO and General Manager, Policy and Regulation at the Australian Dental Association and has spent the majority of her career as a Registered Nurse, with over 30 years’ experience in clinical nursing, education and training, and health workforce/health regulation policy.